Skip to main content

 Companies can turn to data to identify workforce skill gaps and growth needs, understand traits of successful hires, determine attractive benefits to highlight, and more.

-5. Performance and talent management
+5. Optimize performance and talent management using people analytics tools

 Employees are hungry for development and, according to our own data, the most important engagement factor for high performers is the performance management process itself.